 - Equity: A bridge loan will only provide around 70% to 80% of the cost of your purchase.
 You will need to have the remaining 20% to 30% available to complete your purchase.

 - Property Being Purchased: Lenders will look at what you plan to purchase with loan proceeds.
 If you’re purchasing commercial real estate, for example, the lender may consider factors like the location of the property, its condition, and existing liens.

 - Credit History: If you have a low credit score, this doesn’t necessarily disqualify you from receiving a bridge loan.
 However, lenders may look at your past credit history to determine if derogatory marks — bankruptcies, foreclosures, and liens, for example — make you a risky borrower.

-Is A Commercial Bridge Loan Right For Your Business?
+When To Use A Commercial Bridge Loan

 Where To Find Lenders That Offer Bridge Loans